Tksmith-guru/Facebook-login_page/README.md

 # Facebook-login_page
-This is a prototype of the  normal facebook login page It is to be viewed on a PC, not configured for phones yet
+This is a prototype of the  normal facebook login page To be viewed on a PC, not configured for phones yet